romuloar/shopping-test/README.md

          }
   }  </code>
 </pre>
-In this example, the code sends a generic notification to the "userNotifications" queue in RabbitMQ.
-Needs to customize the code to include specific information about the shopping mall, such as the notification type, target audience, and other relevant details.
-Additionally, you should have queue-consuming systems in place to deliver the notifications to users.
+In this example, the code sends a generic notification to the “userNotifications” queue in RabbitMQ.
+You need to customize the code to include specific information about the mall, such as notification type, target audience, and other relevant details.
+Additionally, I must create systems that consume queues to deliver notifications to users.

 <hr />